mtconnect/mtcup/C++_Agent.md

 ## Change History

+* Version 2.2.0 Support for all Version 2.2 standard changes and dynamic configuration from adapters.
+  * Upgraded conan build package to conan 2.
+* Version 2.1.0 Added MQTT Sink, Agent Restart and new JSON format (version 2)
 * Version 2.0.0: Rearchitecture of the agent with the following additions:
   * Full HTTP 1.1 support
   * TLS 1.2 and dual certificate support